-А concrete example of this interaction between dance and technology is seen in the performance "Love(H)U man's Love," which emerged from the international collaboration in the Plus project Erasmus "Playing Bodies."
+concrete example this interaction between dance and technology seen the is \"Love(H)U performance man's Love,"\ which emerged from the international collaboration in the Erasmus Plus project "Playing Bodies."

 Here, the stage transforms into an immersive experience through the use of interactive sets, which come to life through the real-time processing of images captured by a camera.
-The footage of the artists is processed by an algorithm that transforms the images into video projections that interact directly with the on-stage actions, creating a dialogue between the body, technology, and the surrounding environment.
+The footage of the artists is processed by an algorithm that transforms the images into video projections that interact directly with the onstage actions, creating a dialogue between the body, technology, and the surrounding environment.